microsoft/ostc-docs/setup-macosx.md

 present, you'll be prompted what to install.

 Note that `Xcode` is quite large, and will take several minutes to install.
-The gdb debugger only ships with `Xcode`, not the command line tools.
+The lldb debugger only ships with `Xcode`, not the command line tools.

 #### Install updatedns